 - are there formal work placements required to pass the course and

 - most importantly, what jobs does this course qualify you for?

 Not all universities are created equal.
 Remember, university is an investment in your future and you want to make sure you are doing the right thing for you.

 Find out about their facilities, student support services, career hub and whether they have links with employers.

-Check out our Training provider comparison table for more things to look for when investigating training providers.
+Check out our Training provider comparison table for more things to look for when investigating training providers and universities.

 4 Will I get a job when I finish?